Made to Measure Curtain and Roman Blind Guides

 Your Roman blind could hang inside the window recess or outside the window.

 Fitting the blind inside the window recess – measure the width and height in 3 places to ensure you have accurate sizes.
-Always take the minimum of these measurements to ensure your blind has clearance from the walls when it is dropped down.
+Always take the minimum of these measurements to ensure your blind has clearance from the walls when it is dropped down, then deduct 1cm for clearance from the smallest size.

 Fitting the blind outside the window recess – decide how much you wish to overlap the recess and take these measurements.